 By sharing knowledge (alongside other marketing actions), the number of clients will grow.

 People who share their knowledge show that they have confidence, high self-esteem, and are not afraid for their status.
 They convey the message that they have many more insights to provide and that they are an authority in their field.

 And that's the reason why we can find many articles on the internet today.

 When it comes to kids:

-Overconfidence also relates to optimism.
-Most people see themselves through pink glasses, they believe their future's pinker than others, they're better than others...
+"Overconfidence also relates to optimism.
+Most people see themselves through rose-colored glasses.
+They believe their future is rosier than of others, that they're better than others.

 The combination of optimism and overconfidence causes people to exaggerate about their knowledge and their ability to control a situation, and also to underestimate the risks of their actions."